-Her 25 year career spans radio and television as both an on-air newswoman and a senior editorial manager.
+Her 25-year career spans radio and television as both an on-air newswoman and a senior editorial manager.

-Patta was also the host and Executive Producer of Third Degree for 13 years – a no-holds barred investigative current affairs programme and terror to the corrupt and powerful.
-This is where she honed her tough interviewing skills.
+She also hosted and was Executive Producer of ‘Third Degree’ for 13 years.
+This was a no-holds-barred investigative current affairs programme – and a nightmare for the corrupt and powerful.
+It was on that series where she honed her tough interviewing skills.

 Patta now covers stories around the globe, with a focus on Africa.
 Debora’s experience and drive enabled her to break into the tough world of international broadcasting, becoming one of only six foreign correspondents for CBS News, a highly-coveted position for the prestigious US network.

 In her five years there, she has covered Nelson Mandela’s death, the Oscar Pistorius trial, the Ebola crisis, the Syrian war, terror attacks in France, Belgium and Spain, and spent time in conflict zones such as South Sudan, Somalia, DRC, northern parts of Nigeria, Niger and Cameroon.